rampar20/rosterchirp/README.md

 The Vite dev server proxies all `/api` and `/socket.io` requests to the backend automatically.
 You will need a running PostgreSQL instance and a `.env` file in the project root.

----

-## License

-Proprietary — all rights reserved.